arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ## Schema

 ### Rate Limit Configuration
-To keep things simple the rate limit configuration will be created against a key

-We assume that we are using a SQL based database like Postgres or MySQL; schema for Rate Limit Configurtation will look like this
+An SQL schema, for using a database likePostgres or MySQL, for Rate Limit Configurtation would be as follows

 ```
 Table: configuration